nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 ## Usage of feature flags

-Each feature that has performance critical elements or has a know performance deficiency should come with feature flag to disable it.
+Each feature that has performance critical elements or has a known performance deficiency needs to come with feature flag to disable it.

 The feature flag makes our team more happy, because they can monitor the system and quickly react without our users noticing the problem.